l7mp/learning-go/99-labs/01-setup/README.md

 ## System Requirements

 We provide instructions for setting up a native workspace on GNU/Linux.
 Windows Subsystem for Linux, Windows, or macOS might work, but we recommend a GNU/Linux virtual machine instead.
-A ready-to-use virtual machine will be distributed.
+A ready-to-use [virtual machine](#vm-details) is available.

 ### System Parameters